-Construction works, including the delivery of materials to and from the site, will take place between 7am and 6pm Monday to Friday and 8am and 1pm on Saturdays.
-No night work is scheduled for this project.
-In line with the NWs
+Construction works, including the delivery of materials to and from the site, will take place between 7:00am and 6:00pm Monday to Friday inclusive and between 8:00am and 1:00pm on Saturdays.
+No work will occur on Sundays or public holidays.